ignatov/intellij-erlang/docs/DEVELOPMENT.md

 - #976: IntelliJ 2022.1 class version compatibility error
 - #1022: Unsupported class version error
 - #1054: Intellij Erlang plugin run configuration not working

+## Getting Started with Plugin Development

+To start contributing to the Erlang plugin:

+1. Fork the repository on GitHub
+2. Clone your fork locally
+3. Import the project as a Gradle project in IntelliJ IDEA
+4. Run `./gradlew runIde` to test your changes in a development instance

+### Project Structure

+- `src/` - Main plugin source code
+- `jps-plugin/` - JPS module for build system integration
+- `resources/` - Plugin resources (icons, templates, etc.)
+- `testData/` - Test data files
+- `tests/` - Test source code

+### Development Workflow

+1. Create a branch for your feature or fix
+2. Make your changes
+3. Run tests with `./gradlew test`
+4. Test the plugin with `./gradlew runIde`
+5. Submit a pull request

+### Common Development Tasks

+- **Adding a new inspection**: Create a class that extends `org.intellij.erlang.inspection.ErlangInspection`
+- **Adding a new intention action**: Create a class that implements `org.intellij.erlang.intention.ErlangIntention`
+- **Adding new file templates**: Add template files to `resources/fileTemplates/`
+- **Modifying the parser**: Update `grammars/erlang.bnf` and run the grammar generator

+## Debugging

+To debug the plugin:

+### Method 1: Using Gradle command line
+1. Run `./gradlew runIde --debug-jvm`
+2. Connect to the JVM using remote debugging in IntelliJ IDEA
+3. Set breakpoints in your code

+### Method 2: Using IntelliJ directly (recommended)
+1. Open the Gradle tool window in IntelliJ IDEA
+2. Navigate to Tasks → intellij → runIde
+3. Right-click on runIde and select "Debug 'intellij-erlang [runIde]'"
+4. Set breakpoints in your code

+This second method is more convenient as it allows you to simply click the debug button on an existing run configuration or create a permanent run configuration with debugging enabled.
+The debugger will attach automatically, and you can start debugging right away without manual connection steps.